Virtual Parking Permit System (Day and Night)

 City of Milwaukee Dockless Scooter Pilot Study Public Survey

-The City of Milwaukee Department of Public Works (DPW) is gathering public input through a survey on its Dockless Scooter Pilot Study.
-The purpose of the Dockless Scooter Pilot Study is to observe, solicit feedback on, and evaluate the effectiveness of dockless scooters in Milwaukee.
-The pilot will run through December 31, 2019, and this survey will remain open through the end of the study.
-The survey is intended for both people who have and have not used scooters in Milwaukee.
-Information on who is using scooters, why people choose to ride scooters, what people enjoy about scooters, and what concerns people have with scooters in Milwaukee will be gathered.
+The City of Milwaukee Department of Public Works (DPW) gathered public input through a survey on its Dockless Scooter Pilot Study in 2019.
+The purpose of the Dockless Scooter Pilot Study was to observe, solicit feedback on, and evaluate the effectiveness of dockless scooters in Milwaukee.
+The survey was intended for both people who have and have not used scooters in Milwaukee.
+Information was gathered on who is using scooters, why people choose to ride scooters, what people enjoy about scooters, and what concerns people have with scooters in Milwaukee.

 Learn more about the Dockless Scooter Pilot Study here.